McCracken Poston

+In 2024, Poston's account of his representation of Alvin Ridley in the 1999 murder trial (where Ridley was accused of imprisoning his wife for decades before killing her) was published by Citadel Books (Kensington Publishing), titled "Zenith Man: Death, Love, and Redemption in a Georgia Courtroom."

 Early life and education

 McCracken Poston was born and raised in Northwest Georgia.
 After attending public schools in Catoosa County, Poston attended the University of Tennessee at Chattanooga for his undergraduate studies, and then he went on to receive his J.D. degree from the University of Georgia Law School where he was president of his class.

 Career

 Poston is a former Democratic state representative.
 Previously, Poston was an assistant district attorney for Lookout Mountain Judicial Circuit and the former president of Catoosa Country Chamber of Commerce.
 He was also an adjunct professor of American government at University of Tennessee-Chattanooga.

 Poston is an active juvenile court judge and practices criminal law.

 Political career

 In 1988, Poston was elected to the Georgia House of Representatives from a district in Catoosa County where remained for a tenure of eight years.
 During his term, Poston was a member of the Defense and Veterans Affairs, Education, and Judiciary committees.
 After four terms, Poston left the state legislature and ran for the United States Congress as the Democratic nominee in the 9th district.
-He was defeated in the general election by incumbent Nathan Deal, a former Democrat who had turned Republican.
-To date, Poston is the last Democrat to even win 30 percent of the vote in this district.
+He was defeated in the general election by incumbent Republican Nathan Deal, a former Democrat and former state house speaker with whom he had served in the state house from 1989 to 1993.
+Poston even lost his own state house district, which covered part of the congressional district's northwest portion.
+To date, Poston is the last reasonably well-financed Democrat to run in the district, and one of only two Democrats to manage even 30 percent of the vote since Deal switched parties.